 This solution would affect almost every American citizen regardless of age, race, creed, financial or religious status.
-In addition, it would literally save billions of dollars currently being spent on police forces, courts and prisons, and eliminate any hint of concern regarding capital punishment.
+In addition, it would save billions of dollars currently being spent on police forces, courts, and prisons, and eliminate any hint of concern regarding capital punishment.

 The solution?
 Abolish all laws, and eliminate the police departments.